I Love a Piano

 "I Love a Piano" is a popular song with words and music by Irving Berlin.
 It was copyrighted on December 9, 1920, and introduced in the Broadway musical revue Stop!
 Look!
 Listen! when it was performed by Harry Fox and the ensemble.
 The song received a tremendous boost in the show because the set consisted of an enormous keyboard running completely across the stage.
 In front of this were six pianos with six pianists playing the tune.
 Irving Berlin always regarded the song as one of his best efforts.
+In June 2026, CBS News included Judy Garland's rendition of the song in its list of the 250 essential American songs of the past 250 years.